opendocsg/opendoc-supreme-court-practice-directions/PART-05-Discovery-And-Inspection-Of-Electronically-Stored-Documents.md

 # Part V: DISCOVERY AND INSPECTION OF ELECTRONICALLY STORED DOCUMENTS
-&nsbp;
+&nbsp;

-44. Introduction
+: 44.
+Introduction

-• Location of electronically stored documents
+: • Location of electronically stored documents

-• Meaning of “metadata information”
+: • Meaning of “metadata information”

-• Meaning of “not reasonably accessible documents”
+: • Meaning of “not reasonably accessible documents”

-• Meaning of “forensic inspection”
+: • Meaning of “forensic inspection”

-45\.
-Electronic discovery plans during general discovery
+: 45\.
+Electronic discovery plans during general discovery : 46\.

-46\.
 Discovery of metadata information

-47\.
-Reasonable searches for electronically stored documents

-• Applications to Court
+: 47\.
+Reasonable searches for electronically stored documents : • Applications to Court

-• Review for the purpose of asserting privilege
+: • Review for the purpose of asserting privilege

-48\.
+: 48\.
 Proportionality and economy

-49\.
+: 49\.
 Form of list

-50\.
+: 50\.
 Inspection of electronically stored documents

-• Inspection of computer databases
+: • Inspection of computer databases

-51\.
-Forensic inspection of electronic media or recording devices

-52\.
-Supply of copies of electronically stored documents

-• Requests for the supply of copies
+: 51\.
+Forensic inspection of electronic media or recording devices : 52\.
+Supply of copies of electronically stored documents : • Requests for the supply of copies

-• Applications for the supply of copies
+: • Applications for the supply of copies

-53\.
-Discovery by the supply of copies in lieu of inspection

-54\.
-Restriction on use of privileged document, inspection of which has been inadvertently allowed
+: 53\.
+Discovery by the supply of copies in lieu of inspection : 54\.
+Restriction on use of privileged document, inspection of which has been inadvertently allowed : 55\.

-55\.
 Costs

 ## 44\.
 Introduction